ggurkan/Radio-Forced-Photometry/README.md

 It also reports peak flux in a given aperture, rms value at the source position and 1sigma errors on fluxes obtained from the fitting.
-All new measurements will added to the given catalogue.
+All measurements will added to a given catalogue as new columns.

 Requirements: